-My first week working with EcoNorth was many things: challenging, interesting, tiring, fast-paced.
+My first week working as a trainee with EcoNorth was many things: challenging, interesting, tiring, fast-paced.
 The one thing it was not – boring.
 After being introduced to my colleagues and some of the current projects, I was sent out to assist with a breeding bird check at a demolition site.
 Although most of my prior experience is ornithology related, I found that afternoon to be a great introduction to a new set of skills I had never previously considered.

 The next day, I found myself working as clerk of works, alongside colleagues on another demolition site, which gave me the opportunity to practice and solidify my learning from the previous day.
 Working on site also gave me the novel experiences of crawling through an attic looking for signs of bats and nesting birds, and being on a cherry picker.